Humboldt Cave: Artifacts

+Most of the objects recovered from Humboldt Cave were found in 31 cache pits that may have been deposited during a single cultural component approximately 2,000 years ago.
+The people who used the cave stored a variety of items in these caches, including duck decoys, bird-skin robes, rush mats, fiber bags, skin pouches, and fur robes.
+Waterfowl remains were also recovered from the cave.
+Some artifacts indicate trade or cultural contacts with groups in California west of the Sierra Nevada and the American Southwest.

-The most significant artifacts recovered during the excavation were usually found in one of 31 cache pits dug into the cave floor by the inhabitants.
-The pits were lined with worn-out baskets, pieces of baskets, or grass.
-Cache 13 in particular, called by excavators the "shaman's cache," yielded a birdskin robe, pouches, waterfowl bones and skins, hawk feathers and a stuffed canvasback duck head.
-The robe was believed to have originally been feathered, the feathers having been extensively damaged by insects while buried.
-Heizer speculated that the cache's contents might have been curative tokens, or could simply have been used to make decoys.
-A number of shaped sickles fashioned from bighorn sheep horns were also recovered.
+One cache, referred to by excavators as the "shaman's cache", contained a bird-skin robe, pouches, waterfowl bones and skins, hawk feathers, and a stuffed canvasback duck head.
+The robe was believed to have originally been feathered, although many of the feathers were damaged by insects while buried.
+Heizer suggested that the people who assembled the cache may have used these objects as curative tokens or in the manufacture of decoys.

+The cave's inhabitants also fashioned sickles from the horns of bighorn sheep.

+Protection

 Humboldt Cave was placed on the National Register of Historic Places on March 16, 1976.
 It was included due to its significance as a prehistoric archaeological site and for its importance as a training ground for students of archaeology.